mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 </div>
 ```

 Here you added a new `increment` prop.
-This is a function that will update the count at index.
+This is a function that will update the count at the index.

 <!-- > -->